- GRADUATE STUDIES

 - STUDENT LIFE

 It also doesn't stop at the borders of the campus or country.
 Franklin Pierce University offers many opportunities for international learning experiences.
 Study abroad allows you to gain firsthand, in-depth knowledge of another culture, see the world from a new perspective and develop intercultural skills that will help you succeed in today’s world.

-Franklin Pierce operates semester-long programs in Vienna, Austria; Lyon, France and unique programs such as Pierce on the Camino.
+Franklin Pierce offers its own study abroad programs, including its semester program: Pierce on the Camino - Walking in Europe, and a variety of Maymester programs and other short term programs.
 Students may also join study abroad programs at other accredited institutions, which allow students to earn credit towards their Franklin Pierce degree.
 All study abroad programs are open to students in good standing, who meet the GPA and other requirements of their specific academic program.
 Students should plan for their study abroad program in consultation with their advisor and the Director of International Studies Programs.

 Kerry McKeever, Ph.D.